Christianq010/django-basic-webapp/README.md

 * Create an app and add it (install it) on the main `settings.py`.
 * Add app to main `urls.py`.
 * Add class `Post` in `models.py` to begin creating tables for our blog database.
+* Use django generic views to define our blog/`urls.py` file and create templates.

 ## Python References